lemfn64/Unity-Project-Basic-Template/README.md

 ## Starting a new project or adding version control to an old one?
 If you are starting a new project you can start working now, but if you are adding version control to an old one follow these steps:
 1. Paste your project files into this repository on your local machine.
-2. Open the project on the target unity version, so all the files are modified as necessary.
+2. Open the project on the target Unity version, so all the files are modified as necessary.
-3. If you had unity collab or plastic, disable it now.
+3. If you had Unity Version Control (formerly Collab or Plastic SCM), disable it now.
-4. Save your project and close unity.
+4. Save your project and close Unity.
-5. delete left over files from plastic or collab like x.meta.private or y.meta.private.meta (some files may be hidden so enable see hidden files)
+5. Delete left over files from Unity Version Control like x.meta.private or y.meta.private.meta (some files may be hidden so enable see hidden files)
 6. Commit and push.
 7. If you are having issues with .meta files check and modify your gitignore or make sure there are no empty folders.